-Lets look first at the sunglasses, here we'll re-introduce the glare effect we'd developed in Step 7.
+Lets look first at the sunglasses, here we'll re-introduce the glare effect we'd developed previously.
 For the basic lens color, we'll use the exact same gradient from the blue sky.
 This is where Illustrator's Appearance palette can prove a valuable tool.

 I've obviously gone to town here with the reflection theme, but it's by no means essential to chip away at all this detail (especially if you have a deadline approaching).

 In this step, we'll be introducing the Blend Tool.
 The body of the coffee cup is made from shapes.
 One cream, the other a darker cream acts as shading.
 With both shapes selected, go to Object > Blend > Make.
 Now repeat the process with the two shapes making the saucer.

 Notice the smooth blend from dark to light.
 With the coffee cup now complete, let's add transparency and a gradient fill to the vapor above the cup.
 The gradient should run from a tan brown to white, then make the transparency Multiply and bring the Opacity down to 60%.

 7. How to Add a Headline

 Now the character is finished, Lock the "HEROINE" layer and from your layers menu create a New Layer and name it headline.
 Now type in the headline copy using a nice retro/art deco poster typeface.
 I've used Featured Item, a lovely free typeface from fontdiner.com.
 Once you're happy with type size and kerning etc. Go to Type > Create Outlines.